 To train or not to train?
 If you’re lacking motivation, there’s no way around it.
 It’s time to get those runners on.

+To untapp some real motivation you first have to understand why exercise is important for you and create a goal worth working towards.
 Next, make sure to include activities you enjoy, knowing that you will feel awesome afterwards.
 Remember you don’t have to slog out a sweaty spin session to have profound benefits on both your physical and mental health.
 Finally, make yourself accountable.
 Reach out to a personal trainer or friend who can help kick you into action and blast through the motivation plateau.

 Image by stock_colours/iStock